 \subsection{The nearby cycle construction in the split case and endoscopy}

 The groups $W_{\La,\chi}$ and $W_{\La,\chi}^0$ are not in general Weyl groups of subgroups of $G$.
-We will show in this subsection that they are Weyl groups of the dual group $\check G$ in the case of split symmetric pairs.
-The split pairs play a special role in other ways in our theory, as was explained in the introduction.
-Finally, we will explain at the end of the subsection how the case of non-trivial characters $\chi$ can be viewed as endoscopy.
+We show in this subsection that they are Weyl groups of the dual group $\check G$ in the case of split symmetric pairs.
+We explain at the end of the subsection how the case of non-trivial characters $\chi$ can be viewed as endoscopy.